1989 Detroit Tigers season: April

+April 20: A frustrated Jack Morris complains to Minnesota reporters after the Tigers 7-2 loss at the Metrodome.
+Morris blames the poor start on the trades the team made in Spring Training and the loss of several veteran ballplayers.
+When the comments make their way to Detroit, Morris refuses to speak to the local media.

-April 21: The Tigers lose to the Milwaukee Brewers 2–1 to see their record drop to 3–10 on the season.
+April 21: The Tigers lose to the Milwaukee Brewers 2–1 at County Stadium to see their record drop to 3–10 on the season.
 Jack Morris is the hard luck loser, and his record falls to 0–4.
 It is only the second time in Morris' career that he is four games under .500.
 Even with the poor start to the season and batting only .221 as a team, the Tigers are still only 3.5 games out of first place in the lowly AL East.

+April 23: Outfielder/DH Gary Ward, released by the New York Yankees, is signed by the Tigers.
+Ward appeared in eight games with New York and batted .294.
+To make room for the 35-year old former All Star, infielder Billy Bean is optioned to Toledo.

+April 24: At Tiger Stadium, the Tigers edge the Seattle Mariners 1-0, marking the teams' only 1-0 victory of the season.
+Doyle Alexander outduels Mark Langston to earn the victory raising his record to 3-0 on the season.
+The Tigers have won three straight and are two games out of first in the AL East.
+Future Hall of Famer Ken Griffey Jr. makes his first ever appearance in Detroit, singling in his first appearance, and going 2-2 with a walk.

 April 30: The Tigers end the month in 6th place in the American League East with an 8–14 record, a half-game ahead of the Toronto Blue Jays in last place.
 The team bats .233 for the month and scores 78 runs in 22 games.
 The leading hitters are Mike Heath .357 and Chet Lemon at .316.
 Matt Nokes and Lou Whitaker lead the team with 5 home runs each.

 On the pitching side, the team ends April with a 4.14 ERA and are led by Doyle Alexander who sports a 3–1 record and 2.29 ERA.
 Staff ace Jack Morris finishes the month 0–5, the first time in his career he lost five consecutive decisions.
 Willie Hernandez saves 5 games but sports an ERA of 4.70.